Tuesday through Saturday, 10 a.m. to 5 p.m.

 We are closed on Federal Holidays, including Thanksgiving, Christmas, New Years Day, and Easter.

-Admission to the museum is free; donations are graciously accepted.
+Admission to the museum is free; a $5 donation is recommended.

 The museum is designed to be a self-guided experience.
 We do not provide tours.